franknowinski/stock-gains-gem/README.md

 ## Stock-Gains-Gem

 This Ruby gem uses the Yahoo Finance API to provide three valuable stock market functions for the user.
 First, it imports the users portoflio from an external `CSV` file, calculates each stocks gain/loss for the day, then prints out the combined total.
 Next, it gives the user the option to display generic stock data of any or all of the stocks in their portfolio.
-Finally, it allows the user to lookup stock data regarding any stock of their choosing.
+Finally, it allows the user lookup stock data regarding any stock(s) of their choosing.

 ## Installation